bguesman/docsify-test/docs/quickstart/fog.md

 # Tutorial: Using Volumetric Fog

-> Note: this is an advanced tutorial.
-It'll be a lot of fun, but for most use cases the [Creative Fog Game Object](/editor/creative/creative_fog.md) will be easier to use.
-If you're new to using Expanse, check out [this video](https://youtu.be/PXs3De2lFqU).
+> Note: If you're new to using Expanse, check out [this video](https://youtu.be/PXs3De2lFqU).

 Fog has been a computer graphics staple since nearly the beginning of the artform.
 What originated as a clever way of hiding the camera's far clipping plane has since evolved into a compelling way to add instant atmosphere and mood to a 3D scene.